Lester Crown: Early life

 Born in Chicago on June 7, 1925, Crown is the son of Rebecca (née Kranz) and Henry Crown and was raised in Evanston, Illinois.
 He is of Jewish descent.
 During high school, he worked at the family business, Material Service Corporation (merged into General Dynamics in 1959).
 His mother died in 1943.
 Crown received a B.S. in chemical engineering from Northwestern University in 1946 and an M.B.A. from Harvard University in 1949.

 Career

-He was President of Marblehead Lime Co as well as the president of Royal Crown RC Cola from 1956 to 1966.
+Crown was President of Marblehead Lime Co as well as the president of Royal Crown RC Cola from 1956 to 1966.
 During the 1950s, the Crown family had a controlling interest in New York's Empire State Building.
 He has served as the president and chair of General Dynamics.
-He was President of Henry Crown & Co. from 1969 to 2002,then Chairman until 2018.
+He was President of Henry Crown & Co. from 1969 to 2002, then Chairman until 2018.
 He is a former director of Continental Illinois bank, Trans World Airlines, Maytag, and Esmark.
 In the 1980s, he gradually took over the family business, Henry Crown & Co., from his father.